5 new trends in digital marketing you might have overlooked

 A big reason for this adoption is that, unlike in years past, the ad platforms themselves now offer in-house automation tools.
 For example, Google Ads campaigns can now be managed with Smart Bidding, and marketers can use Facebook’s Dynamic Creative to quickly test thousands of ad variations.

-YouTube reports that users watch 1 billion hours worth of videos every day.
-That’s a staggering number, especially if you take into account that YouTube is just one of many video-supported marketing channels out there.
+YouTube reports that internet users watch 1 billion hours worth of videos every day.
+That’s a staggering number, especially if you take into account that YouTube is just one of many video-supported digital marketing channels out there.

 Instagram, Twitter, Facebook, Pinterest and Reddit all support video content, and many are transitioning to become “video first” social networks.